Aircall vs Dialpad: Key Differences Explored

 The published prices tell one story.
 The actual cost tells another.

-Aircall starts at $30/user/month (annual billing) for the Essentials plan, but requires a 3-user minimum, so your entry price is $90/month.
-The Professional plan costs $50/user/month and includes features most teams need (Salesforce integration, Power Dialer, advanced analytics, and AI Assist).
-But AI Assist Pro adds $49/user/month, Analytics+ adds $15/user/month, and AI Voice Agent minutes beyond the 50 free monthly minutes are billed separately.
+Aircall starts at $30/user/month (annual billing) for the Essentials plan, but requires a 3-user minimum, so the true entry price is $90/month.
+The Professional plan costs $50/user/month and includes features most sales teams need: Salesforce integration, Power Dialer, advanced analytics, and AI Assist.
+AI Assist Pro adds $49/user/month, Analytics+ adds $15/user/month, and AI Voice Agent minutes beyond 50 free per account are billed separately.
 A fully loaded Aircall seat can exceed $100/user/month.
 Additional phone numbers cost $6/month each, international calls are extra, and toll-free inbound calls aren't included in any plan.

-ZoomInfo uses custom-quoted pricing based on seats, credits, and features.
-There's no published dollar amount for paid plans.
-ZoomInfo Lite offers permanent free access with 10 monthly export credits, and a 7-day free trial gives access to the full platform.
-ZoomInfo is a premium investment, but the ROI math differs from a phone system.
-When Snowflake saw 200% higher conversion rates on accounts scored with ZoomInfo data, the cost per contact became trivial compared to the pipeline generated.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite offers permanent free access with 10 monthly export credits and basic platform features, and a 7-day free trial provides access to the full platform.
+When Snowflake saw 200% higher conversion rates on accounts scored with ZoomInfo data, the cost per contact became a fraction of the pipeline generated.
+The ROI comparison for contact intelligence differs from per-seat phone system pricing.

 Call quality and reliability